brasmi/brasmi.github.io/docs/index.md

 ![](assets/images/avatar.png){ align=left }

 Cal alumn (🐻 go bears!) and U.S. Air Force veteran specializing in the intersection of technology and communication.
 I have close to a decade of experience in radio, satellite, and network communication systems.
-My background and education gives me a unique blend of technical expertise and communication skills that I bring to every role.
+My background and education provides me a unique blend of technical expertise and communication skills that I bring to every role.

 <br>
 <br>